academe/SagePay/README.md

 ## Status ##

 This library is being actively worked on.
+Having said that, is *is* production-ready and is in service now.
 The intention is for a back-end library for SagePay protocol version 3, that can use any storage mechanism you like and does not have side-effects related to input (i.e. does not read POST behind your back, so your application controls all routing and input validation).